-I think this year's theme is perfect.
+I think this year's theme, Unapologetically Us, is perfect.
 It serves as a reminder of our fight for freedom to express and be our true, complete selves.
 It's no longer about being in the shadows and hiding who we are.
 We’re opening up to loving and living our truth by expressing our inner beauty and not having to apologize for it.

 However, despite the tremendous progress that has been made, barriers still exist.
 We’re still battling efforts to reverse the strides made in providing safe spaces for individuals to freely be themselves.
 Our communities stand to lose so much from the passing of legislation seeking to erase and silence the LGBTQIA+ community.
 Any anti-LGBTQIA+ laws will undoubtedly have severe consequences for our community.

 This is particularly true for young people.
 Limiting or completely prohibiting education on sexual orientation and gender identity is a huge step backwards in our fight to create a safe and healthy world for them—those who are struggling with their identity and finding the courage and acceptance to be their authentic selves.
 It puts their health and wellbeing at risk.

 If there ever was a time to get more active in supporting your friends, family and loved ones in the community, that time is now.
 I urge everyone to get involved, do your research, take a stand and bring this conversation to the forefront to promote human rights and cultural competency.